wwang487/UAV-MMI/README.md

 ## Toolkit Usage

-Once required data is prepared, introduction and implementation of the codes can be found in Notebooks folder. toolkitI-examples.ipynb shows the steps for all processing in toolkit I for flight route design, toolkitII-examples.ipynb shows the steps for all processing in toolkit II for drone image processing, toolkitIII-examples.ipynb shows the steps for all processing in toolkit III, including stream habitat parameter computation, MMI classification, validation with ground true values, and visualization.
+Once required data is prepared, introduction and implementation of the codes can be found in Notebooks folder.
+ToolkitI_Example.ipynb shows the steps for all processing in toolkit I for flight route design, ToolkitII_Example.ipynb shows the steps for all processing in toolkit II for drone image processing, ToolkitIII_Example.ipynb shows the steps for all processing in toolkit III, including stream habitat parameter computation, MMI classification, validation with ground true values, and visualization.

 ## Contributing